raphlinus/raphlinus.github.io/_posts/2021-03-09-bezier-fitting.md

 ![Graph of error as a function of δ₀](/assets/bezier_fit_err_1d.png)

 Here we can see the three local minima even more clearly.
-The cubic beziers corresponding to each minimum are visually very similar, even though the arm lengths are quite different:
+The cubic Béziers corresponding to each minimum are visually very similar, even though the arm lengths are quite different:

 ![Three similar cubic beziers](/assets/cubic_bez_chord_triplet.svg)